MailMan PHP Extension Reference Documentation

 string smtpSendRawCommand(string command, string charset, bool bEncodeBase64);

-If bEncodeBase64 is true, then the response is returned in Base64-encoded format.
-Otherwise the raw response is returned.
+If is bEncodeBase64, the response is returned in Base64-encoded form.
+If

 Returns true for success, false for failure.